 Every life form present on this blue planet needs water for survival.
-That’s the reason we see environmentalists over the world encouraging individuals to save every drop, as those precious drops might be what someone is desperately in need for.
-Since many potable water sources are contaminated, there are some designers who’re looking toward humid air to quench the thirst of millions.
+That’s the reason we see environmentalists over the world encouraging individuals to save every drop.
+In fact, those precious drops might be what someone is desperately in need for.
+Many potable water sources are contaminated.
+Therefore, some designers are looking toward humid air to quench the thirst of millions.
 Here are some of the best devices that harvest fresh water from thin air:

 An Australian inventor has developed a device that is capable of harvesting unlimited water from air.
 Powered by wind, the device uses the same source for water as well.
 Dubbed Max Water, the system according to the inventor would even harvest significant amounts of water using air with low humidity.
 A four-meter square device could extract an average 7,500 liters of water a day.

-Developed by Element Four, the Watermill generates and then filters water so that what comes out of it is fit for consumption.
-The company promises that their device will be able to generate about 3.2 gallons of fresh drinking water a day in ideal conditions that should be enough for a family of six.
+The brainchild of Element Four, the Watermill generates and then filters water.
+It makes the water fit for consumption.
+The company promises that their device will be able to generate about 3.2 gallons of fresh drinking water a day.
+In ideal conditions, that should be enough for a family of six.

-The Ersa by industrial designer Scott Norrie is designed as a standalone, sustainable product that uses solar energy to create water from air.
+The Ersa by industrial designer Scott Norrie is designed as a standalone, sustainable product.
+It uses solar energy to create water from the air.
 The design also uses the onboard solar panels to power handheld devices and trickle-charge a vehicle’s battery.

-The EcoloBlue Atmospheric Water Generator (AWG) provides you with up to 7 gallons of clean water each day, provided the air around you is humid.
-The company developing the product states that it works best at 50 percent humidity, but can also work in humidity levels as low as 30 percent.
+The EcoloBlue Atmospheric Water Generator (AWG) provides you with up to 7 gallons of clean water each day.
+It does so, however, only when the air around you is humid.
+The company developing the product states that it works best at 50 percent humidity.
+Nevertheless, it can also work in humidity levels as low as 30 percent.
 If, however, the air isn’t humid enough, you can always hook it up to a tap water source so your drinking water is still filtered.
-The EcoloBlue costs $1,350 and the average operating cost stands at just 20 cents for every gallon of clean water.
+The EcoloBlue costs a lot, but the average operating cost stands at just 20 cents for every gallon of clean water.

 Cleanworld Ltd. has developed the RainCloud system, which is a dehumidifier with a built-in water purification system.
-The device harvests potable water from humid air and can also heat or cool the water for you to either have a nice chilled glass of water or a cup of tea.
+The device harvests potable water from humid air.
+Moreover, it can also heat or cool the water for you to either have a nice chilled glass of water or a cup of tea.